Jinal2502/TRUCK-MANAGEMENT/README.md

-TO RUN THIS, USE npm run dev.
+TO RUN THIS, USE npm run dev (in the truck-monitor terminal)